oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 ![Tagged Compartment](images/tagged-compartment.PNG)

-- *cislz: vision*: the value is matched against provided *cislz_tag_lookup_value* attribute for retrieving the compartment.
 - *cislz-cmp-type: network*: the value communicates this compartment is about *network* resource types, hence network policy statements should be pulled from the template.
 - *cislz-consumer-groups-network: vision-network-admin-group*: the value communicates the group name that effectively manages compartment resources, because the tag name *\<suffix\>* matches *cislz-cmp-type* value, per table above.
 - *cislz-consumer-groups-security: vision-security-admin-group*: the value communicates the group name that consumes compartment resources from a *security* admin perspective.